-(b) The accompanying consolidated financial statements include the Group's share of net loss of Rs.
-0.23 crores for the year ended March 31, 2023, as considered in the consolidated financial statements, in respect of 2 associates whose financial statements, other financial information have not been audited and whose unaudited financial statements, other unaudited financial information have been furnished to us by the management.
-Our opinion, in so far as it relates amounts and disclosures included in respect of these associates, and our report in terms of sub-sections (3) of Section 143 of the Act in so far as it relates to the aforesaid associates, is based solely on such unaudited financial statements and other unaudited financial information.
+Rs.
+4.04 Crore for the year ended on that date.
+These unaudited financial statements and other unaudited financial information have been furnished to us by the management.
+The consolidated financial statements also include the Group's share of net loss of Rs.
+0.82 Crore for the year ended March 31, 2024, as considered in the consolidated financial statements, in respect of 2 associates, whose financial statements, other financial information have not been audited and whose unaudited financial statements and other unaudited financial information have been furnished to us by the Management.
+Our opinion, in so far as it relates amounts and disclosures included in respect of these subsidiaries and associates, and our report in terms of sub-sections (3) of Section 143 of the Act in so far as it relates to the aforesaid subsidiaries, and associates, is based solely on such unaudited financial statements and other unaudited financial information.